kubeshop/testkube/docs/docs/4-test-types/executor-jmeter.md

 ### **Using Additional JMeter Arguments in Your Tests**

-You can also pass additional arguments to `jmeter` binary thanks to `--args` flag:
+You can also pass additional arguments to the `jmeter` binary thanks to the `--args` flag:

 ```bash
 $ kubectl testkube run test -f jmeter-test --args '-LsutHost=https://staging.kubeshop.com -LsomeParam=someValue'